Minion: A Technology Probe to Explore How Users Negotiate Harmful Value Conflicts with AI Companions: Formative Study

 \section{Formative Study}

-To conduct a preliminary investigation into value conflicts between users and AI companions, we analyzed complaint posts from six social media platforms.
+To understand how \emph{harmful value conflicts} emerge and are experienced in interactions between users and AI companions, we conducted a formative analysis of user complaint posts from multiple social media platforms.
+We focus specifically on conflicts that users themselves frame as distressing, violating, or unacceptable, rather than playful disagreement or intentional role-play transgression.
 The Institutional Review Board (IRB) has approved our study design.